 - Agreement - During this stage, the mediator will draft a legally binding document and present it to the divorcing parties.
 If attorneys are involved, they will go over the document with their clients.
 Once everyone agrees, all parties will sign, and the agreement will become a final judgment.

-The Cost Of Divorce Mediation
+The Cost of Divorce Mediation

-When Is Mediation Not An Option
+When Is Mediation Not an Option

 - Divorces in which both parties can agree on their own.
 Simple divorces and divorces where parties have no trouble coming up with an agreement on their own don't need to be mediation.
 Instead, speak with an attorney about an uncontested divorce.

 - Divorces in which one or both of the parties are incarcerated or incapacitated.
 For mediation to be successful, both parties have to be present and capable of making sound decisions in their (and their children's best interest.)
-There are avenues for divorce if your spouse is incapable of making these decisions, but divorce mediation isn't one of them.
+There are avenues for divorce if your spouse is incapable of making these decisions, but mediation isn't one of them.

 - Divorces in which a spouse believes the other may be hiding assets.
 Once a divorce has been through mediation, the agreement signed is binding.
 If you think your spouse is hiding assets, it might be best to involve an attorney.
-Without honesty and open communication from both parties, divorce mediation won't be successful.
+Without honesty and open communication from both parties, mediation won't be successful.

 Still not sure if mediation is right for you?
 Consider enlisting the help of a relationship therapist by signing up with Regain.
-Counseling can help you regain communication with your spouse, getting rid of the need for divorce mediation altogether or assist you in preparing for the mediation process.
+Counseling can help you regain communication with your spouse, getting rid of the need for mediation altogether, or assist you in preparing for the mediation process.
 Either way, you will be better prepared for the next phase of your life: moving on from your divorce.